chrisnoonan98675/site/xl-deploy/how-to/create-a-deployment-package-using-the-ui.markdown

 ## Export as DAR

-When you're finished modeling the application, you can export it as a DAR file.
-Once downloaded, you can unzip it and inspect its contents.
-For example, the generated manifest file can server as a basis for automatic generation of the DAR.
+When modeling the application is finished, you can export it as a DAR file.
+Once downloaded, you can unzip it and inspect the contents.
+For example, the generated manifest file can serve as a basis for automatic generation of the DAR.

 To export as DAR, right-click **1.0** and select **Export**.